Chat with us

 Is there electricity in a yurt?

-Most of our yurts have electricity.
-In the summer, the Little Red Yurt, Sky Yurt, Big Orange Yurt and Wilderness Yurt have no electricity.
-They are outfitted with solar lamps, lanterns and flashlights.
+Currently, our yurts don’t have electricity.
+They are outfitted with battery lamps, lanterns and flashlights.
 If needing to charge devices, we invite guests to use our main lodge.

 How are yurts heated?

-Our Cedar and some of the Mongolian yurts (Big Red and Forest) have electricity available but they are heated with a wood stove.
+Our Cedar and Large Mongolian yurts are heated with a wood stove.
 To best enjoy this experience, it is essential that you are willing to keep your wood stove stocked with wood while you are in the yurt.
 This may mean getting up through the night to do so.
 When arriving during the winter, we will have your fire lit before check in; there is nothing more inviting than a warm, cozy yurt!

-Our other Mongolian style yurts are heated with portable electric heaters that create a truly comfortable space to relax.
+Our small yurts are not currently heated.
 The insulation of our yurts provides a cool environment in the summer and a warm environment in the winter.

 Are bedding and towels provided?